Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: Performance Evaluation

+{The simulated constellations are shown in Fig.~\ref{fig:simulation_constellation}.
+The PA input power is set to -15 dBm for an MO of 16, corresponding to an IBO of 10 dB.
+As observed, the received constellation without signal reconstruction suffers from severe PA-induced nonlinear distortion.
+While the baseline algorithm provides a noticeable improvement over the unreconstructed case, the proposed algorithm achieves superior performance.
+Specifically, the proposed method further minimizes the intra-cluster symbol spread, resulting in reconstructed symbols that are much more tightly clustered around their ideal reference points.
+These results visually corroborate the effectiveness of the proposed algorithm in mitigating nonlinear distortion and enhancing overall signal quality.}

-Beyond IBO reduction, the proposed algorithm also improves transmission performance under fixed IBO and varying SNR conditions.
-Fig.~\ref{fig:simulation_nonlinear} presents the corresponding BER performance under nonlinear transmission.
-To evaluate the algorithm's robustness under severe nonlinear distortion, the IBO is set to 8 dB for MO 16 and 16 dB for MO 64.
-It can be observed that both conventional QAM and the baseline algorithm fail to achieve satisfactory performance, whereas the proposed algorithm and the PC-enhanced baseline algorithm maintain reliable communication, achieving BERs as low as $10^{-4}$.
-Notably, the proposed algorithm consistently outperforms the PC-enhanced baseline algorithm across all SNRs, particularly in the high-SNR regime where nonlinear distortion dominates.
-These findings confirm that the baseline method becomes ineffective under low IBOs, i.e., strong nonlinear distortion, while the proposed algorithm effectively suppresses error floors and maintains robust transmission performance.
+Beyond reducing the required IBO, the proposed algorithm significantly enhances transmission reliability under fixed IBO and varying SNR conditions.
+To evaluate the algorithm's robustness against severe nonlinear distortion, the IBO is deliberately set to 8 dB for an MO of 16 and 16 dB for an MO of 64.
+As depicted in Fig.~\ref{fig:simulation_nonlinear}, both conventional QAM and the baseline algorithm suffer from severe performance degradation under these stringent conditions, with BER levels exceeding $10^{-2}$ even at high SNRs.
+This behavior occurs because nonlinear distortion dominates the error performance in this regime, and existing methods fail to mitigate such effects effectively.
+In contrast, the proposed algorithm and the PC-enhanced baseline successfully sustain reliable communication performance, reaching BER levels as low as $10^{-5}$.
+Notably, the proposed algorithm consistently outperforms the PC-enhanced baseline across all SNRs, particularly in the high-SNR regime where nonlinear distortion becomes the primary performance bottleneck.